-First, becoming a journalist is not necessarily a straightforward path.
-It takes time to practice, gain experience and build a portfolio before you turn into a reputable and reliable professional.
-In this regard, becoming a journalist intern is a great career start.
-It will most likely propel you into the right circles and help you get acquainted with the job and the key people in the trade.
+Becoming a journalist is not necessarily a linear journey.
+It takes time to practice, gain experience, and build a portfolio before you can establish yourself as a reputable and reliable professional.
+Starting as a journalism intern is an excellent way to kickstart your career.
+It will likely connect you with the right circles and allow you to familiarize yourself with the job and the key players in the industry.

-Second, there are numerous directions in which your journalism career can go.
-After all, there are many types of journalism, and these can break down further into different subcategories.
-Additionally, there are distinct occupations in each separate subcategory.
-Until you define your path and have a career strategy, you need to start earning and practicing your skills.
+Moreover, there are numerous directions in which your journalism career can evolve.
+After all, journalism encompasses various types, each with its own subcategories and distinct occupations.
+Until you define your path and develop a career strategy, it’s important to start honing your skills and earning experience.

-In this article, we take a look at the most popular and sought-after career options for journalism students and for aspiring journalists, to start in the trade:
+In this article, we will explore some of the most popular and sought-after career options for journalism students and aspiring journalists:

-In a similar way as the proofreader, the sub-editor checks the text of newspapers and magazines for mistakes, before they go to press.
-The skills required are also pretty much the same: great writing, proofreading, and editing skills, coupled with attention to detail and the ability to work in a fast-paced environment.
-However, this role is more organizational, or “institutionalized.”
-In simpler terms, the sub-editor usually works for a single publication only.
-This can open up exciting opportunities in the future – sub-editors.
-Those who are good at their jobs can become responsible for page design and layout.
-Can get to write their own material, or even promote to writer or press officer.
+Similar to a proofreader, a sub-editor scrutinizes the text of newspapers and magazines for errors before they go to print.
+The required skills are also quite similar: excellent writing, proofreading, and editing skills, keen attention to detail, and the ability to thrive in a fast-paced environment.
+However, this role has a more organizational aspect to it.
+Typically, sub-editors work for a specific publication, which can present exciting opportunities for advancement.
+Those who excel in their roles may take on responsibilities such as page design and layout, writing original content, or even progressing to become writers or press officers.

-Another great opportunity for journalism students in the digital world is to become web content managers.
-This is a job focus on functionality, in that rather than simply proofreading and editing texts.
-The web content manager makes sure that web pages are properly structured, accessible, informative, easy to navigate and read, and overall useful to visitors.
-Besides text, a web content manager curates images, videos, ad banners, reviews, and more.
-To be successful at this job, one needs to combine journalism with digital, marketing, and management skills.
-The takeaway here is that this type of career can branch out tremendously into specializations such as digital management, project management, digital marketing, and digital publishing.
+In the digital realm, journalism students have a great opportunity to become web content managers.
+This role focuses on the functionality of web pages, ensuring they are properly structured, accessible, informative, easy to navigate and read, and overall beneficial for visitors.
+Besides text, web content managers curate images, videos, ad banners, reviews, and more.
+To excel in this job, one must combine journalism skills with digital, marketing, and management expertise.
+This career path can lead to various specializations, including digital management, project management, digital marketing, and digital publishing.

-You might disappoint by the fact that this list does not include the roles of journalist, analyst, or writer.
-The truth of the matter is, you should not be considering these options at the moment.
-First of all, it is almost impossible to employ in these roles by a serious publication without any prior experience and a decent portfolio.
-As a side note, you do not want to involve with companies.
-Those are less reputable since this might leave a smear on your reputation in the long term.
-Secondly, the jobs on our list will help you acquaint yourself with the industry and realize.
-Where your passion and interests lie.
-Last, but certainly not least, you need a job that grants you sufficient free time to focus on your studies and networking.
-Which will both set a solid base for your future career.
+You might be disappointed that this list doesn’t include roles such as journalist, analyst, or writer.
+The truth is, it is highly unlikely to secure employment in these positions with a reputable publication without prior experience and a decent portfolio.
+It’s important to avoid associating yourself with less reputable companies as this could tarnish your reputation in the long run.
+Instead, the jobs on our list will help you become acquainted with the industry and discover where your passions and interests truly lie.
+Additionally, you need a job that allows you enough free time to focus on your studies and networking, which will lay a solid foundation for your future career.